-How to Use Treasury ETFs to offset a Bear Market
+How to Use Treasury ETFs to offset the Pain of Bear Markets

-At the end of the day, each asset class is unique and all of them offer a different level of risk and the potential returns you can expect.
-This balance between the risk and the return will depend on what asset you choose.
+At the end of the day, each asset class is unique and all of them offer a different level of risk and potential levels of returns.

-Investing in bonds or treasuries is actually less risky than investing in stocks.
-This is because bonds come with the promise from the issuer to return the face value of the bond or the treasury after the term matures.
+Bonds and treasuries come with a promise from the issuer to return their face value after the term matures.

-What this means for investors is that if they buy a treasury worth $1000 for a 10-year term, they can rest assured that they will get back the $1000 at the end of ten years.
-Between now and then, treasury investors also get paid what is called as a coupon rate which is the interest one gets for buying the bond or treasury.
+What this means for investors is that if they buy $1,000 worth of T-Notes for a 10-year term, they can rest assure they will receive $1,000 at the end of ten years.
+During this 10-year period, treasury investors also get paid what is called a coupon rate which is the interest one gets for buying the bond or treasury.

 What are Treasuries and Bonds?

-Bonds can be issued by just about anyone; from sovereign nations to corporations and even local municipals.
+Anyone can issue a bond; from sovereign nations to corporations and even local municipals.
 Although there is a saying that all bonds are risk free, the truth is that not all bonds or treasuries that you buy are risk free.

 Another important distinction to make here is the terminology.
 While bonds and treasuries can be used interchangeably, the term treasuries are applied only to the longer dated bonds and ones that are issued by the U.S. Department of Treasury only.